yoasif/yoasif.github.io/_posts/2025-03-02-who-else-is-surprised-that-mozilla-uses-technical-and-interaction-data-for-advertising-purposes-on-the-new-tab-page.markdown

 > By default, when stories are recommended on your [New Tab page](https://support.mozilla.org/en-US/kb/about-new-tab-page), Firefox collects data on how often they appear and how many times they are clicked. **This data is not linked to any technical or interaction information about you or your Firefox browser.**

 Here, Mozilla says that interactions with stories displayed on the New Tab page are **"not linked to any technical or interaction information about you or your Firefox browser"**.
-This seems pretty self evident - Mozilla is saying that New Tab story data is not linked to "technical or interaction" information - they even use the exact words that appear in the UI (and in the Privacy Notice).
+What this is saying seems pretty self evident - Mozilla is saying that New Tab story data is not linked to "technical or interaction" information - they even use the exact words that appear in the UI (and in the Privacy Notice).

 > When you view or click on a sponsored shortcut, Firefox sends [anonymized technical data](https://www.mozilla.org/privacy/firefox/#recommend-relevant-content) to our partner through a Mozilla-owned proxy service.
 The code for this proxy service is available [on GitHub](https://github.com/mozilla/gcp-ingestion) for interested technical audiences. **This data does not include any personally identifying information and is only shared when you click on a sponsored shortcut.**

 Mozilla says that data about interactions with sponsored shortcuts are **"only shared when you click on a sponsored shortcut"** via a Mozilla-owned proxy service.
 There is no mention here of *linking* that data with personally identifiable information ("technical and interaction data" is personally identifiable), and Mozilla even says that "this data is ... only shared when you click" -- Firefox telemetry data is not sent on demand!

-As far as I can tell, Firefox help was not upfront about this, but *please* correct me with any additional references to documentation.
+As far as I can tell, Firefox help was not upfront about this, but please correct me with any additional references to documentation.

 ### "Technical and interaction data" is not personally identifiable